TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-indexing.md

 # Introduction to Azure Cosmos DB Indexing

-Azure Cosmos DB will automatically creates indexes on all properties and no index management is needed.
+Azure Cosmos DB will automatically create indexes on all properties and no index management is needed.
 Please refer to below documents for a complete reference to Azure Cosmos DB Indexing policy.

 ## **Recommended documents**